nextcloud/gallery/issue_template.md

 ### Description
 <!--
- +Please try to give as much information as you can about your request +-->
+Please try to give as much information as you can about your request -->

 ### Benefit / value
 <!--
- +Please explain how it could benefit users of the app, other apps or 3rd party services +-->
+Please explain how it could benefit users of the app, other apps or 3rd party services -->

 ### Sponsorship
 <!--
- +This greatly accelerates the delivery of a feature +-->
+This greatly accelerates the delivery of a feature
+-->

 **Are you a developer willing to implement this feature?**: yes/no